Northern lights – Energy from out of space pouring in

 Extremely distracting northern lights

-It was very difficult to focus & keep my eyes on the road, and I just skidded into the first farm driveway I saw.
+It was very difficult to focus & keep my eyes on the road, and I just skidded into the first farm gravel track I saw.
 Luckily we weren’t far from Kirkjufell at that moment.
 After some gasping and catching our breath, we continued our precarious journey to watch the show in comfort there, with the spectacular backdrop of Iceland’s iconic triangular mountain as an added bonus.

-This is one of the most popular stories across all Wilderness Coffee & Natural High pages.
+@ This is one of the most popular stories across all Wilderness Coffee & Natural High pages.

 Northern lights forecast in Iceland